Towradgi

 Table Chart PROFILE FAQ

-The area appears to offer limited local employment opportunities based on Census data.
-Over the 12 months to September 2025, employment increased by 0.7% and labour force increased by 0.7%, leaving unemployment broadly flat.
-In contrast, Rest of NSW saw a contraction in employment by 0.5%, a fall in labour force by 0.1%, and an increase in unemployment by 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs) with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 indicate national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Towradgi's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+Over a 12-month period, employment increased by 0.9% alongside labour force growth of 0.8%, keeping unemployment flat.
+In contrast, Rest of NSW saw employment contraction (0.5%), labour force decline (0.1%), and unemployment rise (0.4 percentage points).
+National employment forecasts from Jobs and Skills Australia for May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Towradgi's employment mix suggests local employment growth of 6.6% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment